-His defense consisted of his strict religious upbringing, his apparent dreams throughout his youth of Christ bleeding on the cross, suggestions of paranoia and that his motivations were to drink the blood of his victims, believing he was a vampire.
-Not taken in by these explanations, the jury took little time to convict him of murder and in 1949 John George Haigh was subsequently sentenced to death by hanging.
+His defense consisted of his strict religious upbringing, his apparent dreams throughout his youth of Christ bleeding on the cross, suggestions of paranoia, and his motivations were to drink the blood of his victims, believing he was a vampire.
+Not taken in by these explanations, the jury took little time to convict him of murder, and in 1949 John George Haigh was subsequently sentenced to death by hanging.

 “Jonathan Oates gives a fascinating inside view of Haigh’s attempt to carry through a series of perfect murders.
 For Haigh intended not only to cut off his victim’s lives but, by destroying their bodies with acid, literally to remove all traces that they had ever existed.”

 With a writing style that is easy to understand yet detailed, Jonathan Oates writes with realism, not theory and opinion.
 He gives descriptive accounts of the case with an analytical slant presenting quotes and anecdotes from those who knew John George Haigh at different stages of his life.

-As he moves through the events that eventually led to Haigh’s execution, excerpts and quotes are woven naturally within the narrative, adding to the text and bring the story to life.
+As he moves through the events that eventually led to Haigh’s execution, excerpts and quotes are woven naturally within the narrative, adding to the text and bringing the story to life.
 As a reader, you gain a real sense of understanding of how events unfolded, particularly throughout Chapter 7 which deals with the trial of John George Haigh.

 Populated with snippets from the trial itself you are transported back to the time of 1949 England and the language and practices used.
 This is a book to enlighten readers about the complexities of this case, ensuring researched accurate facts are provided throughout.
 You are not left with questions or a feeling that something is missing on completion of this book, you are left with an understanding and new knowledge about a fascinating case.